310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/kanata_2.md

 {% bubble Kanata v2 %}
 puka, puka…♪ rawr~☆

-what do you think? i was scary, wasn't it~?
+what do you think? i was scary, wasn't i~?

 i tried to [imitate] a sea [crook]~♪
 {% endbubble %}